i

 Rule: Artifact or restructured as list.

-Mathematics, physics, chemistry, engineering, economics, and biology textbooks.
+What we handle: Mathematics, physics, chemistry, engineering, economics, and biology textbooks.
 Lab manuals.
 Research papers.
 Exam papers (UPSC, state boards, JEE, NEET).
 Any document with equations, complex tables, or multi-column layouts.